All tee times must be pre-booked and paid for online, there is no turn-up and play option.

 The course is open for 18-hole play.
 To be able to play in a shorter time period, grab 9-holes – Monday to Sunday from sunrise to sun fall through winter.
 Up to 4 ball games will be permitted.

-Tee times are available from 7.15am till 6pm.
+Tee times are available from first light.

 We know that everyone is excited to get back to playing golf, but please do take the time to read the guidance fully shown below before booking.